 Any underwriters who are qualified market makers on the NYSE Amex may engage in passive market making transactions in the securities on the NYSE Amex in accordance with Rule 103 of Regulation M, during the business day prior to the pricing of the offering, before the commencement of offers or sales of the securities.
 Passive market makers must comply with applicable volume and price limitations and must be identified as passive market makers.
 In general, a passive market maker must display its bid at a price not in excess of the highest independent bid for such security.
-If all independent bids are lowered below the passive market maker's bid, however, the passive market maker's bid must then be lowered when certain purchase limits are exceeded.
+If all independent bids are lowered below the passive market maker's bid must then be lowered when certain purchase limits are exceeded.